junxit/us-congress-code/title-06/chapter-1/sec-609a.md

 ## Source credit

 (Pub.
 L. 107–296, title XX, § 2009, as added Pub.
 L. 116–108, § 2(a), Jan.
 24, 2020, 133 Stat.
 3294.)

+## Notes

+1 So in original.
+The word “this” probably should not appear.